Skip to main content

 You're applying to ten roles a week.
 You don't know which ones got viewed.
 You don't know which had the highest ATS score.
 You don't know whether the roles where you customized harder converted better than the ones where you didn't.

-• Score before you apply.
-Run your resume against the JD.
-If your match is below 70%, either skip the role or tailor before sending.
-Sending a low-match resume is worse than not applying — it confirms the rejection in the system.
+Pick the next role you're going to apply to and check the keyword overlap between your resume and the JD before you submit.
+If your match is below 70%, either skip it or tailor before sending.
+Sending a low-match resume is worse than not applying.
+It confirms the rejection in the system.

 Start tracking your job search